Milenko Jovanov: Municipal politics

-Jovanov was given the lead position on the DSS's list for the Kikinda municipal assembly in the 2012 Serbian local elections and was elected when the list won two mandates.
-He received the eleventh position on the Progressive Party's list in the 2016 Serbian local elections and was re-elected when the list won a majority victory with twenty-six out of thirty-nine mandates.
-He was not a candidate in 2020.
+Jovanov was given the lead position on the DSS's list for the Kikinda municipal assembly in the 2012 Serbian local elections. and was elected when the list won two mandates.
+He received the eleventh position on the Progressive Party's list in the 2016 Serbian local elections He was re-elected when the list won a majority victory with 26 out of 39 mandates..

 Parliamentarian

 Jovanov received the twenty-second position on the Progressive Party's Aleksandar Vučić — For Our Children list for the 2020 Serbian parliamentary election and was elected when the list won a landslide majority with 188 mandates.
-He is now a member of the assembly committee on constitutional and legislative issues, the leader of Serbia's parliamentary friendship group with Norway, and a member of the parliamentary friendship groups with Israel and Romania.
+He later became a member of the assembly committee on constitutional and legislative issues, the leader of Serbia's parliamentary friendship group with Norway, and a member of the parliamentary friendship groups with Israel and Romania.
 Jovanov served as the vice president of SNS until 2021.